uvarc/rc-learning/content/courses/containers-for-hpc/minimal.md

 ## Exercise: `fortune` from scratch

-This exercise illustrates how we can cherrypick files from the package manager that are essential to the application.
+This exercise illustrates how we can cherry-pick files from the package manager that are essential to the application.

 1. The Ubuntu base image shall be our basis of comparison.
 Copy the Dockerfile and build the image.